-FRIED ARTICHOKES.
-When the first young artichokes appear in the markets one starts to hope that winter is getting to an end.
+In Italy, when the first young artichokes appear in the markets you start to hope that winter is getting to an end.

 An artichoke is a flower bud.
 A fresh artichoke is bright and unblemished, leaves are tightly packed.
 If the flower starts to open the artichoke will be full of choke and the leaves will be stringy, tough and virtually inedible.

 - juice of 1/2 lemon

 - 4 young artichokes

 - oil for deep frying like sunflower oil

 - 2/3 cup rice flour (you can use wheat flour but the results will be less crispy)